Astrofriend's homepage

 How to do an easy check of camber angle:

 Here is an easy way to get a rough estimation of your car camber angles (there are many other ways too).
-You just have to use a spirit level and a calculator.
+You just have to use a spirit level.
 Find a parking lot that's in level where you can do this.
 Before do this, check the tire air pressure and only brake the car soft when parking, otherwise the angles can change.

 Wheel camber angle